EnFlexIT/AgentWorkbench/getting-started.md

 ... or simply do what most programmers do, if they have a specific question: [ask Google](http://lmgtfy.com/?q=Eclipse+beginner+tutorial)!

 Starting your Eclipse IDE the first time, you will be prompted to define a workspace directory. _Background_: Eclipse organizes Java projects in different, so-called workspaces.
 For example: while you develop your website code in one workspace, you can develop your agent system in another.
 Thus it can be avoided to mix-up things that do not belong to each other.

+### For Advanced

+If you are already using Eclipse for a while, you will be probably aware about switching a workspace.
+For sake of completeness: Go to menu File =&gt; Switch Workspace =&gt; Other.

-Having defined your workspace Eclipse will be opend with a welcome page that points to further information and tutorials.
+Having defined your workspace, Eclipse will be opend with a welcome page that points to further information and tutorials.